 \section{Observational data}

-We selected NGC 5728, a Seyfert 2 galaxy that has been observed thoroughly and has clearly apparent jets \citep{Durre_2018,Davies_2024}.
+We selected NGC 5728, a Seyfert 2 galaxy, which has been observed thoroughly and exhibits clearly apparent jets \citep{Durre_2018,Davies_2024}.
 Additionally, this source features a star formation ring with a significant number of young stars \citep{Schommer_1988,Shin_2019,Shimizu_2019}.
-This renders it a perfect case to study the effects of both jet and supernova related CRs in AGN and starburst dominated regions.
-NGC 5728 proves to be an appropriate target, since it has publicly available VLT/MUSE observations in the European Southern Observatory (ESO) Science Archive Facility (see Section \ref{muse_datacubes}), and data from MIRI/\textit{JWST} (see Section \ref{jwst_datacubes}).
-Lying in close proximity, at redshift of z=0.00932\footnote{\url{https://ned.ipac.caltech.edu}}, NGC 5728 provides a great opportunity to explore CRs effects behavior in different galactic environments through a variety of high quality observational data.
+This renders it a perfect case to study the effects of both jet and supernova-related CRs in AGN and starburst-dominated regions.
+NGC 5728 proves to be an appropriate target, since it has publicly available VLT/MUSE observations in the European Southern Observatory (ESO) Science Archive Facility (see Section \ref{muse_datacubes}), as well as data from MIRI/\textit{JWST} (see Section \ref{jwst_datacubes}).
+Lying in close proximity, at a redshift of z=0.00932\footnote{\url{https://ned.ipac.caltech.edu}}, NGC 5728 provides a great opportunity to explore effect of CRs in different galactic environments through a variety of high-quality observational data.